 Do not misjudge the impact a Switzerland dress code can have on the result of your adventure!
 For example, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

 It is important to demonstrate at an interview good appearance as well as good manners.

 Dress for the job you want, not for the job you have

 Do your research.
 Find out what their employees wear and then dress as they are or nicer than that.

 Men should wear dark suits and ties.

-Women should wear dresses or suits in dark colors.
+Women should wear dresses or suits in dark colours.

-How you dress is the one of most important aspect of being hired in Switzerland
+How you dress is one of the most important aspects of being hired in Switzerland

 Other Switzerland Dress Code Info

 We hope that your Switzerland job search will be successful.
 The Switzerland dress code is an integral part of the Switzerland job interview because how you dress is one of the most important attributes in not being hired for available jobs.